Tuesday, March 13, 2018

 For his Hot Pepper Paste Jorge purchases 8 oz Clear Glass Paragon Jar Rounds along with matching 58-2020 Round Metal black Plastisol Lined Lug Closures.
 They also purchase both the 5 oz and 12 oz Flint Glass Woozy bottle with matching 24-414 Continuous Thread Lined Black P/P Closure for their signature Hot Pepper Sauce.

-“The aesthetics of the jar highlight the contents in the jar and bottle.” - Jorge
+“The aesthetics of the jar and bottle highlight the contents inside.” - Jorge

 With the right label, you can make any number of our glass jars or glass bottles stand out on the shelf.